Strigo supports two communication methods:

 - Private/Public textual Chat

-On information on how to enable or disable these communication options for an event, see Enabling event communication options.
+For information on how to enable or disable communication options for an event, see Enabling event communication options.

 Assuming both video and chat are enabled, the communication panel (on the right) will look something like this:

 The upper part of the panel allows you to control both video and audio.
 After clicking the "Start Broadcasting" button, students will be able to see you.
 You can stop broadcasting video or mute audio at any time by using the buttons on the top right.

 Strigo's classroom supports hand-raising by the attendees in the classroom.
 The current classroom presenter is responsible for enabling/disabling this option for the attendees.
 To allow hand-raising, use the toggle located below the video section.
 This will reveal an "Ask to Speak" button for all other attendees, which will appear on their communication panel below the video section, like so:

 Raise hand requests from attendees will be added to a queue available to the presenter.
 From this queue, the presenter can accept or reject requests.
 Accepting a request will send an invitation to the requesting attendee, and upon accepting the invitation, the attendee will be allowed to broadcast to the classroom via video and audio.